Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 > }

 **Technickel (Voiceover, calm and confident):**
 Howdy.
 I'm Technickel, an AI Wrangler.
 Out here on the digital ranch, new trails are blazed every day.
-But this ain't a lawless land.
-Thankfully, a set of rules is bringing order.
+But this ain't no lawless land.
+Thankfully, a set of rules are bringing order.
 They call it Baseline.

 ---